robert/robert.github.com/_posts/2018-07-20-project-2-game-of-life.md

 The cell then updates its own liveness according to 4 rules:

 1. Any live cell with 0 or 1 live neighbors becomes dead, because of underpopulation
-1. Any live cell with 2 or 3 live neighbors stays alive, because their neighborhood is just right
+1. Any live cell with 2 or 3 live neighbors stays alive, because its neighborhood is just right
 1. Any live cell with more than 3 live neighbors becomes dead, because of overpopulation
 1. Any dead cell with exactly 3 live neighbors becomes alive, by reproduction